 But more subtly, poor metabolic health can look like the full spectrum of daily pain points of modern living that keep us from reaching our full potential and goals: fatigue, brain fog, depression, anxiety, lack of exercise endurance, infertility, balding, erectile dysfunction, acne, chronic pain, increased appetite, and more.

 The key is this: since every cell type needs energy to function, metabolic dysfunction doesn’t discriminate.
 When our metabolic health is not optimal, the effects can be vast and diverse, subtle and overt.

-What are Risk Factors for Poor Metabolic Health?
+What are the Risk Factors for Poor Metabolic Health?

 Previously, we mentioned that current research shows that 88% of Americans are not metabolically healthy.
 What’s more, 71.6% of the US are overweight or obese, 120 million Americans are living with diabetes and prediabetes, and 25-40% of the US suffers from largely preventable non-alcoholic fatty liver disease (NAFLD).
 Why are we seeing such high prevalence of poor metabolic health and its downstream consequences?
 Our genetic code has not appreciably changed in the time that these diseases have become epidemic, but our lifestyles are unrecognizable as compared to prior centuries.